 Note: For a variation on this method, you can convert your RGB image to Lab Colour mode and then select the L channel to create your greyscale image.

 4. Channel Mixing

 This method (Image>Calculations) provides you with even more control than the Channel Mixer.
-Using the dialog, you can merge any two channels from any currently open images, in various blending modes, and at a specified opacity.
-In Calculations you can also apply alpha channel masks to protect various portions from the blending.
-(A word of caution: You could spend the rest of your adult life in this dialog experimenting with all the possible variations!)
+Using the dialogue, you can merge any two channels from any currently open images, in various blending modes, and at a specified opacity.
+In Calculations, you can also apply alpha channel masks to protect various portions from the blending.
+(A word of caution: You could spend the rest of your adult life in this dialogue experimenting with all the possible variations!)